Ninjaah/BDORecipes/README.md

 **Get Recipes**
 ----
   Returns json data about recipes where the searched ingredient is.
+If the parameter is left empty, it will return all recipes.

 * **URL**